tidybot2/docs/docs/software.md

 # Software

-This page provides instructions to prepare a new mini PC for running real-time controllers and communicating with the robotic arm.
+This page provides instructions to prepare a new mini PC for running the real robot with our [codebase](https://github.com/jimmyyhwu/tidybot2).

-After completing the steps below, follow the instructions in the [codebase](https://github.com/jimmyyhwu/tidybot2) for further setup.
+!!! note

+    These setup steps are specific to configuring the mini PC for working with the real robot.
+    If you only need to run in simulation on a dev machine, please see the [Usage](https://github.com/jimmyyhwu/tidybot2#usage) section of the codebase README.
+    The full policy learning pipeline can be tested in simulation without a physical robot, including phone teleoperation, data collection, and policy inference.

 ## Mini PC setup